xhttp-res/hafidzamr/README.md

 ### ✨ Quick Facts

-- 🌱 I’m currently learning Vue (Nuxt), React, TypeScript
+- 🌱 I’m currently learning React, TypeScript
 - 🎿 Hobbies other than coding : Playing games
 - 📫 How to reach me: hafidzdev@gmail.com